9emin1/9emin1.github.io/_posts/2019-02-11-osce-thoughts-and-opinions.markdown

 Cons:

-- It is a <b>pain in the ass</b> to have to RDP into the Windows boxes provided.
+- It is a pain in the ass to have to RDP into the Windows boxes provided.
 I ended up setting my own instances of Windows to go through the materials
 - Methods and techniques are dated.
 This is up to how you see it.
 Having a better grasp of the underlying concept is good.
 ```